bkeepers/git-history/article.md

 	00165a8 first draft of amend section
 	667f8c9 Add README

-This rebase worked without any other interaction, but occasionally you will have to manually fix merge conflicts.
-If that happens, read the messages that git gives you and don't freak out.
-Git will usually help you get out of a bind.
+This rebase worked without any other interaction, but occasionally a rebase will require manual fixes for merge conflicts.
+If that happens, don't freak out and simply read the messages.
+Git will usually help get you out of a bind.

 ## Rewrite all of history

 All of the following changes will rewrite the full history of a repository, essentially making it a new repository.
-If you try to push it to the same remote that was used originally, it will get rejected.
+Pushing to the same remote that was used originally will get rejected.

     $ git push
 	 ! [rejected]        master -> master (non-fast-forward)

-If you would like to use the same remote, you can force git to push all of your changes, but note that this could have adverse effects for everyone else working on the project.
+To use the same remote, git can be forced into pushing all changes, but note that this could have adverse effects for everyone else working on the project.

     $ git push --force --all --tags

 [`git filter-branch`](http://git-scm.com/docs/git-filter-branch) supports a hand full of custom filters that can rewrite the revision history for a range of commits.

 My first legitimate use of `git filter-branch` was on large project where the server and the client were both in the same repository.
-As we added more people to the team and tensions between the hipsters and neck-beards rose, it became obvious that two repositories would be more appropriate.
-We could have simply cloned the repository twice, delete the unneeded files, and moved files around.
-But that leaves us with two repositories with duplicate histories that take up unnecessary space.
+As more people were added to the team and tensions between the hipsters and neck-beards rose, it became obvious that two repositories would be more appropriate.
+A simple solution would have been to clone the repository twice, delete the unneeded files, and move the remaining files around.
+But that leaves two repositories with duplicate histories that take up unnecessary space.
 Instead, we cloned the repository twice, and used the `--subdirectory-filter` to create two new repositories that only contained the changes for the relevant part of the application.

 	$ git filter-branch --subdirectory-filter client -- --all

-If you use different emails for personal and work projects, you may have accidentally made commits to a repository using the wrong email address.
+Many people use different emails emails for personal and work projects, which can easily result in commits to a repository using the wrong email address.
 The `--env-filter` can modify basic metadata about a commit, such as author information or the commit date.

 	$ git filter-branch --env-filter '
 	  if [ $GIT_AUTHOR_EMAIL = personal@example.com ];